tapfortap/Documentation/Titanium.md

 ##### AdView Events

-The AdView sends three events
+The AdView provides three events

 - receive
   - When an ad has been downloaded